cevarodriguez/MaxN-algorithm/README.md

-MaxN Algorithm implementation wiht Alpha-Beta pruning for Pacman ghosts using Berkley's Pacman projects
+MaxN Algorithm implementation with Alpha-Beta pruning for Pacman ghosts using Berkley's Pacman projects

 To estimate the state values, random roll-outs and Monte Carlo Tree Search were used